renekfr/SelectiveAdam/README.md

 ## Discussion

 I did some test and lost a bit of PSNR / SSIM using selective Adam.
-Ie. A fix will be done soon!
+Ie. A fix is maybe needed?